SzymonNowakowski/alphafold/README.md

 [Center4ML Team](https://center4ml.idub.uw.edu.pl/) to provide the following two changes:

-* the option to run the CPU-intensive database search pipeline **separately** from the GPU-intensive neural network interfence
+* the option to run the CPU-intensive database search pipeline **separately** from the GPU-intensive neural network inference and
-* the option to start folding from a researcher-provided structural hipotesis
+* the option to start folding from a researcher-provided structural hypothesis.

 ## First time setup